WickedSmoke/evolvotron/README.md

 derivatives) are more conventionally packaged by Gurkan Sengun.
 Yada is obsoleted as of Debian's "Wheezy" release however.

-rpm/
+evolvotron.spec
- - directory for contributed RPM related resources.
+ - For building RPM packages.

 BUILDING CODE DOCUMENTATION
 ---------------------------